MattGibney/OpenMud/ReadMe.md

 Running tests:

 `npn test` to run once. `npm run watch:test` to run the tests on save.

+### Branches

+The main branch for the repository is `develop`.
+All branches for feature work are to be created from `develop` and merged back to `develop`. the `main` branch is to represent the production environment.

 ### Comments in code